laurabaraldi98-lgtm/music-study-tracker/README.md

 Planned improvements include:

 - Charts for statistics
-- Further UI improvements
+- Further user interface improvements
+- Better mobile optimization
 - Database integration
 - Data synchronization across devices
+- User authentication

-## Note
+## Current Data Storage

-Data is stored locally in the browser using localStorage.
+Data is currently stored locally in the browser using localStorage.

+This means that:

+- each browser stores its own data
-It is therefore not synchronized across different devices.
+- data is not synchronized between devices
+- clearing browser data may remove saved sessions

+A future version may use an online database to provide persistent and synchronized storage.